mycol/interror/README.md

 <h1>IntError</h1>

-<p>A Python script that reads Cisco IOS 'show interfaces' output and uses TextFSM library to extract specified error and packet fields, and provides added context by checking interface status and description.
-It can filter the interfaces to process based on their status, as defined in a configuration file (config.yml) which also includes threshold variables, file variables, and decimal place settings.</p>
+<p>A Python script that reads Cisco IOS 'show interfaces' output files and uses TextFSM library to extract specified error and packet fields, and provides added context by checking interface status and description.
+It can filter the interfaces to process based on their status, as defined in a configuration file (config.yml) which also includes alert threshold variables, file variables, and decimal place settings.
+<b>Once run, the program will process and delete the input files, new output files will be saved to the designated output folder.
+No new output file will be created if no errors are detected. *future version will permit setting variable to retain input files or delete*</b></p>

 <h2>Getting Started</h2>